mnkhee/user-docs-project/docs/tutorials/deleting.md

     }
     ```

-2. Remove data by using localStorage.removeItem().
+2. Add the functionality to remove data from your local storage by using localStorage.removeItem().

     ```{.js hl_lines="3"}
     function removeItem() {